ystia/yorc-a4c-plugin/documentation/location.rst

 If you want to use an existing network, set the parameter ``network_name``.
 Otherwise, let it blank.

-You can create custom or default subnet for existing network too as long as there is no CIDR range overlaps.
+You can create custom or default subnet for new or existing network too as long as there is no CIDR range overlaps.

-For private network creation, You can specify subnets in three different ways;
+For private network creation, You can specify subnets in three different ways:
   * by checking the checkbox ``auto_create_subnetworks`` : Google will create a subnet for each region automatically with predefined IP ranges.
   * by setting ``cidr`` and ``cidr_region`` : a default subnet will be created with the specified IP CIDR range in the Google specified region.
   * by adding custom subnets : you can add several subnets with more accurate properties as described below.